 John Deere has topped the sales charts once again, maintaining its position as the UK’s leading tractor brand.

-Zetor says it sold 366 tractors in 2004 – a number that would equate to 2.4% of total sales.
+Zetor says it sold 328 tractors across UK and Northern Ireland in 2005 – a number that would equate to 2.3% of total sales.

-With Same, Lamborgini and Deutz Fahr, SDF claims a 4.3% share of 2004’s tractor registrations, with the Same brand leading the field.
+Offering Same, Lamborgini and Deutz Fahr brands, SDF claims a 4.4% share of 2005’s tractor registrations, with Same accounting for the lion’s share of this.

 The European Commission argues that this ensures the best possible deals for machinery buyers because competing firms do not have access to up-to-date market share information and are therefore unable to fix or inflate prices accordingly.